 (h) The provisions of this Section 1 shall survive the termination or expiration of this Agreement.

-2. CONFIDENTIAL INFORMATION.
+2. CONFIDENTIAL INFORMATION

 (a) As used herein, the term “Receiving Party” shall mean a party to this Agreement, which receives, obtains, or otherwise ascertains the Confidential Information (as hereinafter defined) of the other party, such other party being hereinafter referred to as the “Disclosing Party.”

 (b) The parties agree that, as used herein, the term “Confidential Information” shall mean (a) any non-public information that the Disclosing Party designates as confidential, or which, under the circumstances, should be reasonably understood to be confidential; (b) any information received by or obtained by the Receiving Party concerning third parties, including without limitation, any clients or customers of a party; and (c) any information relating directly or indirectly to the development, creation, marketing or promotion of the Disclosing Party’s products or services (including the EE Software), the Disclosing Party’s trade secrets, the Disclosing Party’s business policies and/or practices, and the Disclosing Party’s software (in various stages of development), designs, drawings, specifications, models, source code, object code, documentation, diagrams, flow charts, non-public financial information, customer lists, claimant information, business records, and other similar information.
-Confidential Information may be in any form, including without limitation written or printed text or documents, audio or video tapes, CD’s or disks and computer disks or tapes, whether in machine readable or user readable format.
+Confidential Information may be in any form, including without limitation written or printed text or documents, audio or video tapes, CD’s or disks, and computer disks or tapes, whether in machine readable or user readable format.

 (c) Confidential Information shall not include information that (a) is already in possession of or use by the Receiving Party at the time that the Receiving Party receives such information from the Disclosing Party, or (b) as of the date of disclosure, is generally available to third parties, other than the Disclosing Party’s agents, servants, consultants, or employees, or after such disclosure becomes generally available to the public, by publication or otherwise, other than by disclosure by the Receiving Party or the Receiving Party’s representatives or by any source subject to any obligation of confidentiality.
-The parties acknowledge and agree that in granting sufficient access to each other to perform in accordance with this Agreement, or otherwise allowing the parties to perform as required hereunder, the parties may disclose to each the other, or they may otherwise obtain or ascertain, Confidential Information.
+The parties acknowledge and agree that in granting sufficient access to each other to perform in accordance with this Agreement, or otherwise allowing the parties to perform as required hereunder, the parties may disclose to each other, or they may otherwise obtain or ascertain, Confidential Information.

 (d) Accordingly, a Receiving Party hereby agrees that it shall keep such Confidential Information of the Disclosing Party confidential, shall protect any such Confidential Information with the same care, but not less than a reasonable degree of care, as it provides to protect its own Confidential Information, and shall prevent the unauthorized disclosure of such Confidential Information.

-(e) A Receiving Party shall not, nor shall the Receiving Party permit any other person or party under its authority or control to (i) make any unnecessary and/or additional copies of any Confidential Information; (ii) allow any party other than the Receiving Party to obtain, view, review or analyze the Confidential Information; (iii) disclose any of the Confidential Information to any person whatsoever other than the Receiving Party’s employees on a “need to know” basis in order to accomplish the purposes of this Agreement; or (iv) utilize any Confidential Information except in the furtherance of the obligations and responsibilities specified hereunder, and for no other use(s) or purpose(s) whatsoever, without, in each case, first obtaining the written consent of the Disclosing Party therefor.
+(e) A Receiving Party shall not, nor shall the Receiving Party permit any other person or party under its authority or control to (i) make any unnecessary and/or additional copies of any Confidential Information; (ii) allow any party other than the Receiving Party to obtain, view, review, or analyze the Confidential Information; (iii) disclose any of the Confidential Information to any person whatsoever other than the Receiving Party’s employees on a “need to know” basis in order to accomplish the purposes of this Agreement; or (iv) utilize any Confidential Information except in the furtherance of the obligations and responsibilities specified hereunder, and for no other use(s) or purpose(s) whatsoever, without, in each case, first obtaining the written consent of the Disclosing Party therefore.
 The Receiving Party agrees to be responsible for its employee’s disclosure and use of the Disclosing Party’s Confidential Information.